Sudhir (Pakistani actor): Cinema

-He was an "action films hero", but appeared as Hatim Tai in Hatim (1956), as Prince Saleem in the famous film Anarkali (1958), as Mirza Jat in the film Mirza Sahiban (1956), as Mahinwal in the film Sohni (1955) and as Mirza Ghalib in the film Ghalib (1961).
-He acted in the films Nooran (1957), Jhoomer (1959) and Gul Bakawli (1961) etc. He starred in one of the highest grossing Punjabi films Kartar Singh in 1959.
-He later appeared in hits such as the film Farangi (1964) and Ajab Khan (1961), on the struggle against the British Raj.
-His film Jeedar (1965) was the first to reach a Platinum Jubilee status.
+He was an "action film hero," but appeared as Hatim Tai in Hatim (1956), as Prince Saleem in the famous film Anarkali (1958), as Mirza Jat in the film Mirza Sahiban (1956), as Mahinwal in the film Sohni (1955), and as Mirza Ghalib in the film Ghalib (1961).
+He acted in the films Nooran (1957), Jhoomer (1959), and Gul Bakawli (1961), etc. He starred in one of the highest grossing Punjabi films, Kartar Singh, in 1959.
+He later appeared in hits such as the films Farangi (1964) and Ajab Khan (1961), on the struggle against the British Raj.

+His film Jeedar (1965) was the first to reach aPlatinum Jubilee status.
 Maa Puttar (1970) was another Punjabi film to celebrate a Platinum Jubilee.
-He once fought a real battle with a tiger in film Sahil (1960).
-He appeared as a sidekick with his son in film Dushman Ki Talash (1978).
+He once fought a real battle with a tiger in the film Sahil (1960).
+He appeared as a sidekick with his son in the film Dushman Ki Talash (1978).

-Pakistan television
+Television

 At a very old age, he had a special appearance on PTV and was interviewed by Izhar Bobby.

 Personal life

 Sudhir married four times, twice within his extended family.
 These two marriages were 'arranged marriages' by his elders, which is commonly practiced in Pakistani culture, then with fellow actress Shammi and finally with Pakistani film actress Zeba.
-His marriage with Zeba lasted a very short time.
+His marriage to Zeba lasted a very short time.
 Zeba later went on to marry actor Mohammad Ali.
 Sudhir had four sons out of these marriages.
 He had his elder son Noor Zaman Khan from his first wife.
 He had one son from his second wife namely Meer Zaman also an actor.
 He had two sons from actress Shammi – Nadir Zaman Khan and Sikandar Zaman.
 His younger son Sikandar Zaman Khan is married to renowned playback singer Noor Jehan's granddaughter Fatima.
 He had no children with Zeba.

 Death

-Sudhir died on 19 January 1997 and was laid to rest at Defense Society Graveyard in Lahore, Pakistan.
+Sudhir died on 19 January 1997 and was laid to rest at the Defense Society Graveyard in Lahore, Pakistan.